wtmatlock/flanker/docs/README.md

 | ```--sketch_size```| Sketch size for Mash|```1000```|
 | ```--threads```| Threads to use for Mash|```1```|

-**N.B.** Gene queries use exact matching by default, so e.g. querying only ```bla``` will return nothing.
-Also be mindful that non-default databases, such as Resfinder, add indexing after annotation names e.g. ```blaCTX-M-15``` becomes ```blaCTX-M-15_1```.
-Please check your Abricate output if you are unsure of the naming conventions.
-In closest match mode, the annotation with the smallest [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) to your query will be used.

-Additionally, there should be **no whitespace** in your .fasta header names.
-This can be resolved using our [helper script](https://github.com/wtmatlock/flanker/blob/main/scripts/multi_fa_rename.py).

 ## Clustering

 Having extracted flanking sequences around a gene, you might then want to cluster them into groups which share high sequence identity.
 Flanker does this using [single-linkage clustering](https://en.wikipedia.org/wiki/Single-linkage_clustering) of Mash distances.
 The method is very similar to that used by Ryan Wick in his [Assembly-Dereplicator](https://github.com/rrwick/Assembly-Dereplicator) package (and indeed we re-use several of his functions).